wallabag/wallabag/docs/en/user/installation.rst

     wget http://wllbg.org/latest-v2-package && tar xvf latest-v2-package

-Now, read the following documentation to create your virtual host, then access to your wallabag.
+Now, read the following documentation to create your virtual host, then access your wallabag.
 If you changed the database configuration to use MySQL or PostgreSQL, you need to create a user via this command ``php bin/console wallabag:install --env=prod``.

 Installation with Docker